PlaidCloud/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 the Deployment and / or StatefulSet be removed from their
 {{< glossary_tooltip text="manifest(s)" term_id="manifest" >}}.
 If this isn't done, any time
-a change to that object is applied, for example via `kubectl apply -f deployment.yaml`, this will instruct Kubernetes to scale the current number of Pods to the value of the `spec.replicas` key.
+a change to that object is applied, for example via `kubectl apply -f deployment.yaml`, this will instruct PlaidCloud to scale the current number of Pods to the value of the `spec.replicas` key.
 This may not be desired and could be troublesome when an HPA is active.